With the Top Audiences report, Revealbot can help you discover your best (and worst-performing) audiences across all your campaigns.

 From here, you can sort your audience by any one of your chosen metrics in descending or ascending order by clicking the metric column header.
-You can even sort by up to three metrics at one time.

 Use the filter button to quickly exclude audiences you want to ignore for analysis.
 In the above example, you can see we’re filtering audiences which last less than $1,000 in spend in our chosen time period.

-Now you can see your best and worst performing audiences across all your campaigns by your chosen metrics.
+Now you can see your best and worst-performing audiences across all your campaigns by your chosen metrics.